-Please note that the procedure for obtaining health care abroad can be very different than in the United States, and hospitals will not accept your insurance card and may not accept a credit card.
+Please note that the procedure for obtaining health care abroad can be very different from in the United States, and hospitals will not accept your insurance card and may not accept a credit card.
 You will need to pay for the services and submit a claim to your insurance company for reimbursement.
 It is important to get detailed reports from your doctor, describing the diagnosis and care provided and receipts for this care.
 Cost of health care varies greatly depending on the country you are in, so be sure to know and understand your level of coverage before going abroad.

-If your health insurance will not cover you while you are outside of the United States or you have concerns about the level of coverage, you will need to purchase a shortterm study abroad policy.
+If your health insurance will not cover you while you are outside of the United States or you have concerns about the level of coverage, you will need to purchase a short term study abroad policy.
 In choosing the best plan for your needs, you will need to do some research on costs, level of coverage, deductibles and claim processing.
 Some providers of health insurance specifically for study abroad are: CISI, Compass Insurance, GeoBlue, and iNext.
-For more information, visit the Office of Global Engagement Health and Safety website.
+For more information, visit the Drexel Study Abroad Health and Safety website: http://drexel.edu/studyabroad/health-safety/overview/.